viniciusgerevini/clyde/README.md

 Clyde is a language for writing game dialogues.
 It supports branching, translations and interfacing with your game through variables and events.

+This repository holds the language definition which should be used to implement interpreters and parsers.
+Proposals can be sent via issues.

 You can play with the online editor [here](https://viniciusgerevini.github.io/clyde-js/).

 Here is a simple dialogue: